 d) Exposed concrete shall be stuccoed and painted or textured in a manner approved by Association.

-e) All roof areas shall be of tile, slate, copper, Class A asphalt shingles or such other material as may be approved by Association.
+e) All roof areas shall be of tile, slate, metal/stone-coated metal, dimensional asphalt shingles or such other material as may be approved by Association.

+f) The color of all exterior materials shall be in harmony with the external appearance of the structure’s surroundings, including earth tones and neutral colors.
+All exterior materials must be approved by the Association.

 Section 138.
-Fencing shall be limited to privacy areas and animal control areas adjoining the

-primary dwelling.
-Fencing along lot lines is not desirable.
-All fences and walls shall be designed and constructed as a visual extension of the architecture of the primary dwelling, including both scale and use of materials.
-The painted, stained or natural coloration of fences shall be consistent with the coloration of the primary dwelling.
+All fences and walls shall be visually compatible with the primary dwelling, including both scale and use of materials.
+Any painted or stained coloration of fences shall be consistent with the coloration of the primary dwelling.
+Fencing must be approved by the Association.

 Section 139.
 Within six (6) months after completion of a dwelling or within any extension of that period as may be permitted, all yards and open spaces, except as prevented by subsequent construction activities, shall be landscaped and thereafter maintained in a good, attractive and healthy condition.
 Landscape should include areas of natural vegetation, and preservation of existing trees, scrub oak and other natural vegetation is intended.
 No existing trees, surface boulders, or scrub oak shall be removed from any lot unless required by construction activity and unless approved by Association.
 Notwithstanding the foregoing, trees and scrub oak may be removed pursuant a fire mitigation plan prepared by the fire chief, fire marshal, fire protection district, Colorado state forest service, or an individual or company certified by the local government to prepare fire mitigation plans.
-The use of gravel, small rocks, and paving as landscape materials is not desirable.
+The use of gravel, small rocks, and paving as landscape materials is not desirable for full lot coverage.
 For lots 3, 7, 10 and 18, the landscape shall include trees planted along both sides of the full length of the driveway access strip at not less than twenty (20’) feet intervals on each side.

 Section 140.
 Any accessory building or structure shall harmonize in appearance with the dwelling situated on the same lot.